 We continually look at how we are performing compared to others, especially other councils similar to us.
 This comparison exercise is often referred to as benchmarking and not only shows us how we are performing in relation to others, but supports us to improve our services by identifying best practice and learning from others.

 How we compare to others

-Most of the data used within the framework is already produced for other purposes and is collected in a consistent way.
-For example, recycling rates are taken from returns made to the Scottish Environmental Protection Agency (SEPA), destinations of young people leaving school are taken from returns made by our schools to the Scottish Government.
+Most of the data used within the framework are already produced for other purposes and are collected in a consistent way.
+For example: recycling rates are taken from returns made to the Scottish Environmental Protection Agency (SEPA), and destinations of young people leaving school are taken from returns made by our schools to the Scottish Government.